jpikl/rew/docs/reference/rew-x.md

 Output pattern(s).

 A pattern describes how to transform each input line into output.
-Multiple patterns are joined into single one using space character `' '`.
+Multiple patterns are joined together, using space `' '` as a delimiter.

 See examples (`--examples` option) for more details.
 </dd>